odoo/documentation/content/applications/sales/sales/send_quotations/get_paid_to_validate.rst

    :class: img-thumbnail
    :alt: How to enable online payment on Odoo Sales?

-There, you will have direct access to the **Payment Acquirers** page.
-It will allow you to select and configure your acquirers of choice.
-Before creating or modifying a payment acquirer, be sure to check out our documentation about how to be paid with payment acquirers such as :doc:`/applications/finance/payment_acquirers/paypal`, :doc:`/applications/finance/payment_acquirers/authorize`, and others in the :doc:`/applications/finance/payment_acquirers` documentation.
+There, you will have direct access to the **Payment Providers** page.
+It will allow you to select and configure your providers of choice.
+Before creating or modifying a payment provider, be sure to check out our documentation about how to be paid with payment providers such as :doc:`/applications/finance/payment_providers/paypal`, :doc:`/applications/finance/payment_providers/authorize`, and others in the :doc:`/applications/finance/payment_providers` documentation.

 .. note::
    If you are familiar with this documentation: :doc:`quote_template`; you